Category Archives: Cary Grant

 Grade: B+

 Wealthy but insecure Lina McLaidlaw (Fontaine) meets handsome and irresponsible playboy Johnnie Aysgarth (Grant) on a train in England.
-He charms her into eloping despite the strong disapproval of her father, General McLaidlaw (Sir Cedric Hardwicke) who thinks Johnnie is after the family money.
+He charms her into eloping despite the strong disapproval of her father, General McLaidlaw (Sir Cedric Hardwicke), who thinks Johnnie is after the family’s money.

 She talks him into getting a job, which he embezzles from.

-Lina begins to think that not only is Johnnie after her money but intends to kill her.
+Lina begins to think that not only is Johnnie after her money, but he intends to kill her.
 She becomes aware of his financial schemes and motivations, feeling conflicted over her love for him and her survival.

-Gnawing at me from the very first scene is the insecurity of Lina.
-She is gorgeous, rich, and intelligent so why does she feel, and is perceived even by her parents, as a lonely spinster certain to become an old maid?
+From the very first scene, Lina’s insecurity gnaws at me.
+She is gorgeous, rich, and intelligent, so why does she feel, and is perceived even by her parents, as a lonely spinster sure to become an old maid?

-The determination to not make Hollywood royalty Carey Grant too bad of a guy does not work.
-It feels like a weak effort to suddenly go in a different story direction to thwart the perception of a character as not a villain but someone to feel sympathetic toward.
+The determination not to make Hollywood royalty Carey Grant too bad of a guy does not work.
+It feels like a weak effort to suddenly change the story to thwart the perception of a character as not a villain but someone to feel sympathetic toward.

 A significant positive to Spellbound is the hidden tidbits brewing beneath the main saga of the Hollywood glamour boy and girl (Grant and Fontaine).

-A clever LGBTQ+ revelation among two supporting characters can be unearthed, decades before the terminology was even invented.
+A clever LGBTQ+ revelation among two supporting characters can be unearthed decades before the terminology was invented.
 Hitchcock loved his gay characters, who could not be openly gay, though the director did his best to offer the now-obvious idiosyncrasies.

 Sophisticated Isobel seems to live alone in her quaint and lovely cottage, but during a dinner party, a blonde woman wearing a suit and tie, clearly butch, joins the conversation.
 As Isobel asks her to pour more wine, we realize she is hardly a servant but Isobel’s lesbian lover!

 The stunning yet highly subtle revelation is prominent to eagle-eyed viewers and cagey enough to catch on.
-Besides these lovely ladies, an odd-looking male dinner guest wearing glasses and discussing murder novels is an interesting character though we see little of him.
+In addition to these lovely ladies, an odd-looking male dinner guest wearing glasses and discussing murder novels is an interesting character, though we see little of him.

 The same can be said for Lina’s sophisticated mother, Mrs. Martha McLaidlaw (Dame May Whitty), and Lina and Johnnie’s maid, Ethel (Heather Angel).
-Both, playing small roles, add subtle delights to the film.
+Both, playing minor roles, add subtle delights to the film.

-Suspicion (1941) is an early Hitchcock film, rarely mentioned among his best works.
-The film is a tough sell for its tedious pace, the inexplicable insecurity of the lead character, and an unfulfilling story conclusion.
+Suspicion (1941) is an early Hitchcock film that is rarely mentioned among his best works.
+The film is a tough sell because of its tedious pace, the lead character’s inexplicable insecurity, and the unfulfilling story conclusion.

 The suspense and activity in the final act (mostly the stunning edge of the cliff car drive) promote the film to an above-average rating, but grander works were soon to follow in the decades ahead.